Confusezius/Deep-Metric-Learning-Baselines/README.md

+__NOTE:__
-__NOTE:__ Regarding __Vehicle-ID__: Due to the number of test sets, size of the training set and little public accessibility, results are not included for the time being.
+ 1. Regarding __Vehicle-ID__: Due to the number of test sets, size of the training set and little public accessibility, results are not included for the time being.
+ 2. Regarding ProxyNCA for __Online Products__ and __In-Shop Clothes__: Due to the high number of classes, the number of proxies required is too high for useful training (>10000 proxies).

 ---

 ## ToDO:
 - [x] Fix Version in `requirements.txt`